An Essential Guide to Your First Credit Card

 • Annual fees: Not all credit cards charge annual fees, but among those that do, you'll want to compare how much each card costs and what benefits it provides that can make up for some or all of the yearly fee.

 • Interest rates: If you plan on paying your balance in full every month, a credit card's APR doesn't matter much.
-But if you think you might need to, a lower APR can outweigh many other features a card can provide.
+But if you think you might need to carry a balance, a lower APR can outweigh many other features on a card.

 • Acceptance: Most credit cards can be used just about anywhere in the U.S., but if you travel internationally, cards that run on the Visa and Mastercard networks are typically best.
-Also, some store credit cards are "closed loop," which means you can only use them at that store.
+Also, note that many store credit cards are closed-loop, which means you can only use them at that store.
 If you want more flexibility, consider a card that doesn't have that restriction.

 How Do Credit Card Rewards Work?